 high blood pressure, and

 type 2 diabetes.
-They also have to deal with social discrimination from their peers, which can lead to poor self-esteem and
+They also may deal with social discrimination from their peers, which can lead to poor self-esteem and

 depression.
 What’s more, overweight kids have a higher chance of becoming overweight or obese adults.